Vi-deve31/GeekText/README.md

 ---

 # Licenses and Copyright
-This project is under Apache-2.0 License
+* This project is under the Apache-2.0 License
 ---